 Ghost kitchens are coming.

-Kroger, the Midwestern grocery giant, is getting in on the revolutionary food-industry trend by partnering with delivery-only restaurant startup ClusterTruck.
-Through the partnership, Kroger stores will supply ghost kitchens—industrial workspaces where food is prepared for delivery or takeout, often for multiple vendors—which ClusterTruck will use to cook its food orders.
+Kroger, the Midwestern grocery giant, is getting in on the revolutionary food-industry trend through a partnership with delivery-only restaurant startup ClusterTruck.
+Per the arrangement, Kroger stores will supply ghost kitchens—industrial workspaces where food is prepared for delivery or takeout, often for multiple vendors—which ClusterTruck will use to cook its food orders.

 The partnership, which includes two Kroger locations in Indianapolis, Indiana, and Columbus, Ohio, is an expansion of a pilot program that took off last year.